bicknell/cheap-sports-multicam/README.md

 See [DigitalOceanVideo](DigitalOceanVideo/) for a workflow to store the files in a Digital Ocean Space and process them on a Digitial Ocean Droplet.

+## Challenges

+These cheap cameras are not time syncronized like professional cameras.
+The methods I have used to synchronize them above are really only about +-30ms.
+Visually it tends to be fine, but the audio can be more noticeable.
+Additionally, some cameras drop or add frames when they roll over to a new file which puts them futher off sync later in the video stream.

+Here's tips and tricks and works in progress:

+- Place cameras on the "team" side of the field, not the "parents" side.
+This greatly reduces the chance of a person talking right under the camera and dominating the audio.
+- The current code only uses 2 of the 4 mono microphones, with the main goal to be able to hear a whistle.
+It is possible to mix all 4, or only use one.
+The quality will depend a lot on the microphones on the camera.
+- Professionals would set up shutgun microphones around the field and record those for the sound.
+It would be possible to do a separate audio recording and use that for the audio track, but it greatly complicates the post-processing.
+- Cameras need enough down-tilt that most of the sky is out of frame.
+This helps with exposure, but also gets more of the pixels used for action.
+- When cameras drop frames on file switch it is possible to insert a short buffer, either of the last frame of the previous file repeated or just black to sync up to the other cameras.
+  This hasn't been coded because to do this properly requires fairly complex changes to the fitlergraph, or re-encoding the whole input camera stream.
+I'm trying to find a better way.
+- When cameras duplicate frames on file switch it's easier.
+The source file can be -c copy with a -ss 0.5 (skip 0.5 seconds, or 15 frames) to a new file prior to feeding it into the program.
+- Cameras that write timecode, like the GoPro Hero 12/13 should allow syncing the video by that timecode, but I don't know how to do that when tiling video with ffmpeg.
+- Some cameras may exhibit better behavior if the duration of a file is reduced.
+Akaso has recommended that "loop mode" set to 5 or 10 minutes is better than letting the camera auto roll over at 25 minutes.
+So far that has not been my experience, but I am still working with their support.
+Other cameras may be different.